-Wind conditions comfortable for standing or better are preferable at building entrances, while conditions suitable for walking are suitable for sidewalks.
-Conditions at the proposed main residential entrances are suitable for standing or better, year-round, and appropriate to the intended purpose.
+Wind conditions comfortable for standing or better are preferable at building entrances, while conditions suitable for walking are appropriate for sidewalks.
+The entrances to the proposed Development will be comfortable and suitable to the intended use.
 Consideration of existing and proposed surface roughness features too fine to incorporate into the massing model will further improve the comfort ratings.
+The proposed entrances fall within the pedestrian level wind velocity safety criteria as All Weather Areas.